Bothriospondylus

-Bothriospondylus ("excavated vertebra") is a dubious genus of neosauropod sauropod dinosaur.
-It lived during the Late Jurassic.
+Bothriospondylus (from Ancient Greek βοθρίον (bothríon), meaning "trench", and σπόνδυλος (spóndulos), meaning "vertebra") is a dubious genus of possibly neosauropodan sauropod dinosaur.
+It lived during the Late Jurassic in England and the type (and only) species is B. suffossus.

 Discovery and naming

 The type species, Bothriospondylus suffossus, was described by Richard Owen in 1875.
 The specific epithet suffossus means "undermined" in Latin, a reference to the fact that pleurocoels had hollowed out the sides of the vertebra.
 It is often incorrectly spelled as "suffosus".
-Owen based the species on holotype NHMUK R.44592-5, a set of four dorsal vertebrae found in Wiltshire in stratum from the Kimmeridgian, the Kimmeridge Clay.
+Owen based the species on holotype NHMUK PV R 44592-5, a set of four dorsal vertebrae found in Wiltshire in stratum from the Kimmeridgian, the Kimmeridge Clay.
 Also three unfused sacral vertebrae were referred.

 At the same time Owen named three other species of Bothriospondylus.
-B. robustus was based on NHMUK R.22428, a dorsal from the same location.
-B. elongatus was based on a vertebra from Sussex, NHMUK R.2239, an original syntype of Ornithopsis hulkei.
-Finally, Bothriospondylus magnus was a new name for another syntype of Ornithopsis hulkei Seeley 1870, the present lectotype NHMUK 28632.
+B. robustus was based on NHMUK PV R 22428, a dorsal from the same location.
+B. elongatus was based on a vertebra from Sussex, NHMUK PV R 2239, an original syntype of Ornithopsis hulkei.
+Finally, Bothriospondylus magnus was a new name for another syntype of Ornithopsis hulkei Seeley 1870, the present lectotype NHMUK PV OR 28632.
 Owen himself in an addendum to the same publication renamed B. robustus to Marmarospondylus robustus.
 Friedrich von Huene in 1908 referred the material to Pelorosaurus and in 1922 made B. suffossus into a Ornithopsis suffossa because the latter generic name has priority.

 More complete material from Madagascar was named by Richard Lydekker as a fifth species, Bothriospondylus madagascariensis.
 Franz Nopcsa in 1902 assigned to Bothriospondylus a vertebra from Argentina that later would be renamed Nopcsaspondylus.
 A skeleton from France was assigned to Bothriospondylus madagascariensis, but has been described as a new genus and species of brachiosaurid, Vouivria.

-In 1986 José Fernando Bonaparte moved material from "B." sp. into its own genus, Lapparentosaurus.
-The material, sometimes referred to B. madagascariensis, was separated into a few dorsal vertebrae to be the new lectotype of Lapparentosaurus.
+In 1986 José Fernando Bonaparte erected a new genus and species Lapparentosaurus madagascariensis, for specimens formerly assigned to Bothriospondylus from Madagascar.

 A revision in 2010 by Philip Mannion concluded that Bothriospondylus is a nomen dubium.
 However, "Bothriospondylus" madagascariensis was treated as valid and distinct from other Middle Jurassic sauropods from Madagascar.
+It was named Narindasaurus thevenini by Royo-Torres et al. in 2020.